Kurt von dem Borne: World War I

 The 13th Division in 1916.
 Borne is in the middle.

 He was attached to be Commander of the 13th Division as they fought in the invasion of Belgium, becoming temporary commander of the VII.
 Army Corps during the Battle of Liège, before going to France.
 He participated in the initial preparations for the First Battle of the Marne at the Battle of St. Quentin in August 1914, after Karl von Bülow called his division in as the last reserves.

-Bülow "fed their reserves into wherever the French threatened", in order to not break the 2nd Army's front, which ultimately failed.
+Von Bülow "fed their reserves into wherever the French threatened", in order to not break the 2nd Army's front, which ultimately failed.

 During October 1914, Borne participated in the Battle of La Bassée with his unit.
 In December 1914, under Eberhard von Claer, Borne's 13th Division began to move towards the British line held by the British IV Corps to solidify Germany's position.
 He then moved towards Aubenton alongside Karl von Einem to occupy the south of the Sambre in March 1915.

 On 10 February 1917, he was put in charge of the VI.
 Reserve Corps.
 His reserve corps, under the 17th Army, were assigned to attack on 21 March 1918 during Operation Michael.
 Borne also participated in the Battle of Soissons, with his corps as back up.
 On 18 April 1918 he was promoted to General der Infanterie.
 Prior to this he had been a lieutenant general.

 On 20 December 1918, he was appointed Commander of the VI Corps.
 Simultaneously, Borne was assigned to the Greater Polish Uprising, becoming Commander of Armeeoberkommando Süd on 10 January 1919.
 He commanded about 106 thousand soldiers in this role, and he was supported by Fritz von Lossberg.
 In March 1919 he received orders from the Armeeoberkommando to undertake an operation called Stellungskrieg, where he was assigned to attack Poland through the south, advancing from Lower Silesia towards Kalisz.
 However, this plan was abandoned after the social "unrest" in Germany made the plan impossible.

 Post World War I

-On 28 June 1919 he transferred away from the VI Corps at his own request, because of his outspokenness against the terms of the Treaty of Versailles, which Germany had signed that day.
-On 10 July 1919, he retired from the military.
+On 28 June 1919, he transferred away from the VI Corps at his own request, because of his outspokenness against the terms of the Treaty of Versailles, which Germany had signed that day.
+On 10 July 1919, he retired from the Preliminary Reichswehr.

+Death

+General (Ret.) von dem Borne died on 22 November 1933.
+He was 76.

 Personal life

-He was married to Marie Hentschel.
-He had three children: Kurt, a vice admiral, Annemarie, and Dietrich who died in 1916 after a plane crash.

-Borne died on 22 November 1933.
-He was 76.
+On 28 September 1882 in Kronjanten, 1st Lieutenant von dem Borne married his fiancée Marie Emilie Auguste Ernestine Henschel (1859–1901).
+They would have five children: